ntustison/Histograms/Text/abstract2.md

-__Results:__ Although facilitating computational processing and providing discriminating clinically relevant measures of interest, histogram-based segmentation methods  \textcolor{blue}{discard important contextual, spatial information and are consequently less robust in the presence of common MRI artefacts relative to the image-based convolutional neural network}.
+__Results:__ Although facilitating computational processing and providing discriminating clinically relevant measures of interest, histogram-based segmentation methods  \textcolor{blue}{discard important contextual, spatial information and are consequently less robust, in terms of measurement precision, in the presence of common MRI artefacts relative to the image-based convolutional neural network}.

 __Conclusions:__ Direct optimization within the image domain using convolutional